 Early spay neuter is supported by The American Veterinary Medical Association, Pet MD, AKC, The Humane Society, VCA Hospitals, ASPCA, and more.
 The main benefits of ESN include: Increased train ability, continence, better behaviors overall, avoiding unwanted sexual behaviors, avoiding hormone related cancers, increased life span, and reduces the pain and memory of the procedure, and recovery time takes only a few minutes.
 As a responsible breeder ESN coupled with our furever home enables us to know with complete certainty that we are not increasing the homeless pet population.
 Last, ESN safeguards our business interests.

-ESN is very controversial according to many online articles.
-However, there is no scientific or medical evidence that indicates an advantage to delaying spay/neuter to 3/4/5/6/ or 7 months in age.
+ESN is controversial according to many online articles and sometimes vets might even have a contrary opinion but please understand that their opinion is a reflection on the knowledge, experience, or motives of the Vet or author of the article - science does not support their opinion.
+There is no scientific or medical evidence that indicates an advantage to delaying spay/neuter to 3/4/5/6/ or 7 months in age.
 In fact there is a disadvantage.
 Whether you spay/neuter your pup at 6 weeks in age versus 3/4/5/6/ 7 months in age makes no difference.
 It's either before or after puberty.
 Full puberty for a Lab on average occurs by 7 - 10 months in age.
 There are a few small studies that show a slight advantage from an orthopedic perspective (bone & muscle) that support delaying spay/neuter AFTER puberty.
 However, the studies are considered unreliable because of the lack of: Detail, canine genetic/parentage/history, the scale of the study was too small, and most importantly, Veterinarians weren't consistently used to determine results thus the data/results cannot be relied on.
+Although all of these discrediting items are important in and of themselves, the scale of study combined with the lack of parentage history is super important because on small studies, 1 poorly bred dog can dramatically skew the results!!
 The major canine related not-for-profits, businesses, and associations support early spay neuter because the advantages outweigh any potential disadvantage.

 From a pet owning / family member / guest perspective: Males that are neutered after 2 months in age will show their unsightly red rocket even while relaxed - FOR LIFE, even after they've been spay/neutered.
 This can be very uncomfortable and unsightly especially for children and guests.
 Can you imagine petting your friend's dog and all of the sudden the dog manifests their red rocket?
 I've had it happen, and it's gross - nobody wants to see that or pet your dog after that happens.
 The longer you wait to neuter a male,the larger their pee pee will grow and the more it will manifest itself for life.
 On the contrary, males that are neutered under 2 months in age will retain smaller sized privates that remain in their compartment.
 For females, going through their estrus cycle: Their vulva's swell up very noticeably and discharge/drip blood for about 14 days, similar to a human female.
 It's messy and has an odor..it's definitely not something you would want your children, neighbors, or guests to have to experience.